-The DSL receives updated child protection training at least every two years to provide him with the knowledge and skills required to carry out the role.
+The DSP receives updated child protection training at least every two years to provide him with the knowledge and skills required to carry out the role.
 This includes local inter-agency working protocols, participation in child protection case conferences, supporting children in need, identifying children susceptible to radicalisation, record keeping and promoting a culture of listening to children, training in the CSAP approach to Prevent duties and harmful sexual behaviours.
-Further details of the required training content for the DSL are set out in Annex C of KCSIE.
+The DSP's knowledge and skills should be updated at least annually to keep up with any developments relevant to the role.
+In particular, the School will support the DSP in developing knowledge and skills to understand the views of children, including to encourage a culture of listening to children and taking account of their wishes, as well as having an awareness of the difficulties children may face in approaching staff with a disclosure.

-In addition to their formal training, the DSL's knowledge and skills are updated at least annually to keep up with any developments relevant to the role.
-In particular, the School will support the DSL in developing knowledge and skills to understand the views of children, including to encourage a culture of listening to children and taking account of their wishes, as well as having an awareness of the difficulties children may face in approaching staff with a disclosure.
-The DDSLs are trained to the same level as the DSL.
+The DDSPs are trained to the same level as the DSP.